arturoherrero/arturoherrero.com/_posts/2016/2016-03-21-organizing-my-photos-with-a-shell-script.md

 ---
 layout: post
-title: Using a shell script to organize my photo-library
+title: Organizing my photos with a shell script
 description: My plan was to organize my photo library by using the EXIF data stored in each file.
 tags: programming
 ---

 I've been taking a lot of pictures since last year.
-As a consequence of my newly acquired hobby, I now have tens of gigabytes of data stored in my computer.
+As a consequence of my newly acquired hobby, I now have tens of gigabytes of data stored on my computer.
 I decided to organize and store all those files in a remote hard drive.